Apax Partners readies IPO for Permanent Capital Vehicle in London

-Apax Partners has hired Credit Suisse Group AG and Jefferies Group LLC to manage the IPO, the source said.
+Apax Partners has hired Credit Suisse Group AG CSGN.VX and Jefferies Group LLC [JGLL.UL] to manage the IPO, the source said.

 Bloomberg, which first reported the story, said shareholders and other executives of Permanent Capital Vehicle would be prevented from selling their stakes through a lock-up.